muhammadkala/Ecological-Genomics-Notebook/Eco_genom_Online_notebook.md

 Benefits
 * Higher power + resolution
 * New possible research areas: screening for variation, adaptive potential of population e.g.
-- QTL/Association mapping
+-QTL/Association mapping
-- pinpoint loci of adaptations
+-pinpoint loci of adaptations
-- impact of genetic variation
+-impact of genetic variation
-- patterns of gene expression
+-patterns of gene expression
-- plastic response to environmental changes
+-plastic response to environmental changes
-- use of ancient material
+-use of ancient material
-- environmental samples
+-environmental samples

 ### 2. Planning stage